 When Miller works with students who have scoliosis, she first focuses on yoga breathing with simple poses to bring the breath into the compressed areas, where breathing is compromised.

-“The approach should both involve reducing pain as well as correcting the scoliosis,” says Miller.
-That said, she does point out that the most important thing is to reduce the pain or discomfort and to keep the curve from getting worse, which can be done with the right approach to yoga.
+However, she does point out that the most important thing is to reduce the pain or discomfort and to keep the curve from getting worse, which can be done with the right approach to yoga.

 Accept that moves can be different for right and left sides

-Jenni Tarma, a Yoga Medicine® therapeutic specialist, says that when using yoga to help manage scoliosis, you should remember that the distribution of tension in the surrounding tissues has become uneven due to the curvature of the spine.
+Jenni Tarma, a Yoga Medicine® therapeutic specialist, said that when using yoga to help manage scoliosis, you should remember that the distribution of tension in the surrounding tissues has become uneven due to the curvature of the spine.

 Stretch or strengthen where it’s needed